What is a Land Trust in Florida?

 Land Trust Benefits

 - Private Transfers of Ownership.
 Typically, a person can transfer real estate title only by publicly recorded deed or mortgage.
-You may sell your interest in a land trust property by privately assigning , by sale or by gift, their beneficial interest in the trust.
-A third party will not be able to discover the transaction and, in the case of a sale, will not know the transfer price or the buyer’s name.
+Alternatively, a person may convey their stake in a land trust property by privately assigning , by sale or by gift, their beneficial interest in a land trust.
+The public will not be able to discover the transaction and, in the case of a sale, will not know the transfer price or the buyer’s name.

 - Taxes and Fees.
 A land trust may also avoid the expense of new title insurance if property is transferred by assignment of trust interests rather than by deed.
 Land trusts and assignment of beneficial interests may not properly avoid payment of government recording and transfer fees.
 These issues should be discussed with a real estate attorney or a tax professional.

 - Probate Avoidance.
 Real estate owned in individual name must administered through a probate proceeding after the owner’s death.
 A properly drafted Florida land trust transfers the same property immediately to successor beneficiaries named in a land trust agreement without the need for a probate court proceeding.

 - Lien Avoidance.
 A creditor’s recorded judgment automatically becomes a lien on all real property titled in the debtor’s individual name (except your homestead).
 A beneficiary’s interest in a land trust is personal property, not real property.
 Therefore, a judgment creditor will not acquire a judgment lien on the property owned in a land trust merely by recording the judgment in the county where the property is located.
 Florida Statutes provide protection of land trust property from judgments and liens recorded against individual beneficiaries.